 - Bringing them back to their abandoned product carts

-- Getting users to trust your brand by sharing high-value content with them (use push notifications as a content marketing tool).
+- Getting users to trust your brand by sharing high-value content with them (use them as a content marketing tool).

 - Improve customer retention rates

-You might want to review the list to make sure your push notification strategy has clearly defined goals to take advantage of each of these applications of push notifications.
+You might want to review the list to make sure your strategy has clearly defined goals to take advantage of each of these applications of push notifications.

 Tips for a high throughput push notification strategy in 2019

 So you want to start sending push notifications?
 That’s great.
 But do you have a strategy in place?
-Do you know what is the contribution of these push notifications on your overall marketing strategy?
-Without clear answers to these questions, a push notification strategy is as useless as a moist cookie.
+Do you know what is the contribution of these notifications on your overall marketing strategy?
+Without clear answers to these questions, a strategy is as useless as a moist cookie.

 To help you make that decision, we have compiled some crucial tips for implementation of push notifications on all platforms – desktop web, mobile web, and mobile apps.
 By following these tips, you too can increase your conversion rates, improve customer retention, and achieve other marketing goals.

-Golden Tip for Push Notifications – Take Permission after building the trust
+Golden Tip #1: Take Permission after building the trust

 I get turned off whenever I see a website asking to display push notifications on the first visit.